After you apply

 Replying to your offer

 For any offer received you should reply to confirm your acceptance or if you wish to decline the offer.
-This should be done via email.
-For postgraduate international applicants please email firstname.lastname@example.org.
-For postgraduate UK applicants please email email@example.com.
+Please use the Postgraduate Application Tracker to do this.

 Postgraduate research applicants should contact the academic department directly.
-The contact details for your department will be included in your offer letter.
+The contact details for your department will be included in your offer email.

-Please note that you can accept only one Unconditional offer of a place.
-If you have been made Unconditional offers for more than one course, you will need to choose which course to accept.
-You should then decline the other offers.
+Please note that you can accept only one Unconditional offer.
+If you have been made Unconditional offers for more than one programme, you will need to choose one to accept.
+The Admissions Team will then decline any other offers.

 Tuition fee deposits for International applicants

-If you are an International applicant, we will normally ask you to pay a deposit on your tuition fee after you accept an Unconditional offer.
-We will tell you more about this, including how you can pay after we have made you an unconditional offer.
+If you are an International applicant, we will normally ask you to pay a deposit on your tuition fee as part of a condition of your offer.
+We will tell you more about this, including information about how to make a payment after we have issued your offer.

 More information is available on our Tuition Fee Deposits webpage: